eduNEXT/eox-core/README.rst

    .. image:: docs/_images/eox-core-apis.png
         :alt: Eox-core APIs

-You can find more information in `Help for devs doc <https://github.com/eduNEXT/eox-core/blob/master/docs/help_for_devs/0001-include-test-cases-files.rst>`_.
+You can find more information in the `Help for devs doc <https://github.com/eduNEXT/eox-core/blob/master/docs/help_for_devs/0001-include-test-cases-files.rst>`_.

 Compatibility Notes
 --------------------